s7minhas/conflictEvolution/replArchive/README.md

 #### R package build notes

-Last, please note the version of each of the libraries that our project relies on (each library was built using R 3.5.0).
+Below we provide the version of each of the libraries that our project relies on (each library was built using R 3.5.0).
+Additionally, please note that we use a tailored version of [Peter Hoff's AMEN package](http://pdhoff.github.io/amen/).
+Installing the version of AMEN that is used in this paper can be done  with the `devtools` package by running the following command in an R session: `devtools::install_github('s7minhas/amen', ref='pa2018_version')`.

 |                    |                     |                |                   |
 |:-------------------|:--------------------|:---------------|:------------------|